Is Google losing the shine?

-I am half-way through reading the book Googled by Ken Auletta when it struck me the thought that has become this post.
-Reading the book you are awe-stuck on Google’s initial years, the story of how the founders acted, their extraordinary vision & brilliance, their boldness touching arrogance are all unbelievable.
-Though many of us who were over 20s when Google was founded has lived through their growth, still when you read it chronicled we realize that this is a company that was so disruptive, so unconventional, so transformational in the first years of its life itself.
-Then suddenly when I started thinking about Google in the present term (2011), I felt not so cool or exciting about them.
+I am halfway through reading the book Googled by Ken Auletta when it struck me and the thoughts have become this post.
+Reading the book you are awe-stuck on Google’s initial years, the story of how the founders acted, their extraordinary vision & brilliance, and their boldness, which bordered arrogance, are all unbelievable.
+Though many of us were in our 20s when Google was founded and have lived through its growth, still when you read it chronicled we realize that this is a company that was so disruptive, so unconventional, so transformational in the first years of its life itself.
+Switching to the present, when I think about Google today (2011), I felt not so cool or excited about them.

 Facebook is the new darling of Silicon Valley.
 You have read stories about the Google struggling to retain their brightest people and fresh A-Grade talent who are choosing Facebook over Google.

 Google’s strength always has been the amount of information it has – about People & their interests, what they search and when they search, what advertisements work and so on.
 Now Facebook seems to be doing one-up in this, FB knows more about individuals – they know who my friends are, and what they like and they know that in real-time from my updates.
 And people spend a good part of their day on FaceBook, whereas in Google they visit & immediately leave Google.